exoscale/terraform-provider-exoscale/website/docs/r/affinity.html.markdown

 }
 ```

-## Argument Reference
+## Arguments Reference

 * `name` - (Required) The name of the Anti-Affinity Group.
 * `description` - A free-form text describing the Anti-Affinity Group purpose.
 * `type` - The type of the Anti-Affinity Group (`host anti-affinity` is the only supported value).

 ## Attributes Reference

-The following attributes are exported:
+In addition to the arguments listed above, the following attributes are exported:

 * `id` - The ID of the Anti-Affinity Group.
 * `virtual_machine_ids` - The IDs of the Compute instance resources member of the Anti-Affinity Group.

 ## Import